 Jewellery is not permitted and watches are worn at the owner’s risk.
 Only children in years 5 and 6 are allowed to bring a mobile phone to School, these must be handed in to the School Office on arrival.

 For PE all children are expected to wear a plain white T-shirt, plain navy shorts and plain navy tracksuit bottoms for outdoor games in the winter.
 All children need plimsolls or trainers for outdoor games.
 These should be kept in a drawstring bag in School.

 In warm weather children may wear a Holy Cross School cap and a pair of sunglasses.
 Suncream must be applied before coming to School during hot weather.

 Parent and Teacher Association (PTA)

 We have a very active and enthusiastic PTA.
 All parents automatically become a member of the PTA as their child starts at Holy Cross.
-We encourage you all to support the wide range of events which are organised from quiz nights to children’s discos to the our annual international evening.
+We encourage you all to support the wide range of events which are organised from quiz nights to children’s discos to the our annual summer party.
 These all raise money to support projects within School and they also help us to maintain the strong community spirit we so enjoy here.

 If your child becomes unwell we will let you know and ask you to come to School if necessary.
 It is therefore very important that the School has a telephone number where parents or carers may be contacted during school hours.
 If this changes we must be notified immediately.